clojurewerkz/legacy-blog/source/_posts/2013-10-08-elastisch-1-dot-3-0-beta4-is-released.markdown

 ## Thank You, Contributors

-Kudos to konradkonrad for contributing to this release.
+Kudos to Jim Dunn for contributing to this release.

 ## Elastisch is a ClojureWerkz Project